 Explaining therapy to a child can be tricky or even a little confusing.

-You and your child may have questions like: What is counseling?
+As you prepare to come in for your first session of counseling, you and your child may have questions like: What is counseling?
 Why are we going?
 What is going to happen?

 What is counseling?